What to know about Hawaii travel right now – KION546

 Their return flight to Germany is scheduled out of Maui.
 Kappelar anticipates trying to fly out of Daniel Inouye International Airport on Oahu instead.

-Bendt said travelers with plans to visit islands other than Maui won’t need to change their plans.
+Bendt said travelers with plans to visit other Hawaiian islands won’t need to change their plans.

 “Hotels and tours are operating as normal,” he said.